 Blount Memorial Hospital (314 beds) is award-winning for excellence in clinical care, coronary intervention, pulmonary care, general surgery and more.
 It is accredited by the Joint Commission and is a Level III adult trauma center.
 Medicare patients are accepted.

-Nearby Knoxville (population 655,000 in the metro area) has amenities that Maryville does not, including a zoo, an aquarium, an opera, a symphony and more extensive shopping and dining.
+Nearby Knoxville (population 192,000) has amenities that Maryville does not, including a zoo, an aquarium, an opera, a symphony and more extensive shopping and dining.
 It is also home to the flagship campus of the University of Tennessee and its nationally recognized athletic teams.
 Many a Maryville retiree can be spotted at University of Tennessee Volunteer football and basketball games.

 Maryville has a relatively mild climate, thanks in part to its elevation of nearly 1,000 feet.
 Summer temperatures are in the 80s and low-90s, and winter temperatures are in the 30s, 40s and low 50s.
 On average, the area receives 47 inches of rain and 10 inches of snow each year.
 On the comfort index, a combination of temperature and humidity, Maryville comes in below the national average.
 The tornado risk meets the national average.

 Recommended as a Retirement Spot?
 Yes | Is Tennessee Tax-Friendly for Retirement?
 Somewhat